-There also don’t seem to be any laws that prohibit you from building a structure to collect rainwater or collecting water in large tanks – though you will likely need a building permit to install underground water tanks.
+There also don’t seem to be any laws prohibiting you from building a structure to collect rainwater or collecting water in large tanks – though you will likely need a building permit to install underground water tanks.
 Some counties are even encouraging rainwater harvesting with free workshops.

 Sewage and Waste Removal

-In North Dakota, you will need to get a sewage permit before getting a building permit for your property.
+In North Dakota, you must get a sewage permit before obtaining a building permit for your property.

-It varies throughout the state, but the law generally requires you to have at least 1 acre of property to have a private sewage treatment system.
+It varies throughout the state, but the law generally requires at least 1 acre of property to have a private sewage treatment system.
 This system will most likely be septic.

 Some alternative off-grid systems are allowed.
-However, the law is very vague, and it will ultimately be up to the local authorities whether you get a permit or not.
+However, the law is very vague, and it will ultimately be up to the local authorities whether you get a permit.

 Most simple graywater recycling systems are illegal in North Dakota.